Measuring Oscillations with A Million Atmospheric Neutrinos: Physics of Water Cherenkov Detectors

 An additional yet relevant point is the detection of neutrons in WC detectors.
 Currently, in the context of atmospheric neutrinos, this only applies to SuperK.
 Despite having a null electric charge, neutrons get captured by hydrogen atoms of water, forming an excited state of deuterium.
 Its de-excitation emits a $\SI{2.2}\MeV$ photon which is detected with an efficiency of $\sim$20\%.
-Despite the modest tagging efficiency, this capability adds more information to the reconstructed final state of the interaction, improving the oscillation analysis sensitivity as we will discuss in~\Cref{sec:SKntag}.
+Despite the modest tagging efficiency, this capability adds more information to the reconstructed final state of the interaction, improving the oscillation analysis sensitivity, which we will discuss in~\Cref{sec:SKntag}.

-Additionally, given its proven relevance~\cite{Fernandez:2017uko}, SK is being upgraded to dissolve a gadolinium (Gd) salt in the water to improve the detection of neutrons through their capture on this element~\cite{Beacom_2004}.
-Gadolinium is the stable isotope with the largest thermal neutron absorption cross-section, which, together with the emission of an $\SI{8}\MeV$ cascade of photons, as shown in~\Cref{fig:ntag}, enhances the neutron detection efficiency up to $\sim$80\%.
+Additionally, given the proven relevant of neutron tagging~\cite{Fernandez:2017uko}, SuperK is being upgraded to dissolve a gadolinium (Gd) salt in the water to improve the detection of neutrons through their capture on this element~\cite{Beacom_2004}.
+Gadolinium is the stable isotope with the largest thermal neutron absorption cross section, which, together with the emission of an $\SI{8}\MeV$ cascade of photons, as shown in~\Cref{fig:ntag}, enhances the neutron detection efficiency up to $\sim$80\%.